arpitaghetiya/DSA-Java/README.md

 - ✅ Check if Array is Sorted
 - ✅ Remove Duplicates from Sorted Array
 - ✅ Left Rotate an Array by One Place
+- ✅ Left Rotate an Array by D Places